 Since August 2019, the UCF is running a project where we provide rural poor farmers in Kamuli & Buyende with initial seed; training & inputs like tarpaulins for clean post-harvest handling.
 The agribusiness manager for Uganda Breweries, Joseph Kawuki, has also offered a ready market for our sorghum.
 This marks the first time farmers in our region — who already have no market for all other crops, and who aren’t part of any agricultural value chains — will access a mainstream market in the agri-food industry.

 In hindsight, the key underlying reason that keeps all small farmers in poverty in our region is the absence of reliable markets for our produce.
-So, by providing rural poor farmers with initial inputs, and pooling our produce to access reliable markets, we are both giving these farmers a hand-up, and placing them on a self-sufficient path from extreme poverty.
-See our project needs here.
-And see photos from this work below:
+So, by providing rural poor farmers with initial inputs, and pooling our produce to look for viable markets, we are both giving these farmers a hand-up, and placing them on a self-sufficient path from extreme poverty.
+Please note, however, this project is only still in its infancy, and rural poor farmers take time to adopt something new, among other challenges that come along with operating in such a setting.
+If you are willing to support this work, please see our project needs here (PDF).
+Below are a few photos from this work thus far: